balena-io/docs/pages/learn/manage/actions.md

 ## Application-specific actions

 These actions can be found on the "Actions" menu for each application and apply to the application and all the devices in the fleet.
-[Application members][application-members] with the Developer role and above can perform any of the actions listed below.
+[Application members][application-members] with the adminstrator role can perform any of the actions listed below.

 ### Change Application Type